Medical Billing and Coding Certification in North Carolina: Your Complete Guide

 The average salary for medical billing and coding professionals in North Carolina is $35,320 per year, with salaries ranging from $26,500 to $76,000 depending on various factors such as skills, experience, employer, bonuses, and tips.
 This competitive remuneration, coupled with the growing healthcare industry in the state, makes medical billing and coding an attractive career choice for many.

 The employment outlook for medical billing and coding professionals in North Carolina is highly positive, with a projected growth rate of 15% between now and 2024 and over 30,000 job openings expected in the next seven years.
 Major cities across North Carolina provide exceptional career opportunities for medical billing and coding professionals.
-Cities such as Greensboro, High Point, Durham, Burlington, Wilmington, Fayetteville, Charlotte, Gastonia, Concord, Asheville, Winston, Salem, and Greenville are especially in demand.
+Cities such as Greensboro, High Point, Durham, Burlington, Wilmington, Fayetteville, Charlotte, Gastonia, Concord, Asheville, Winston-Salem, and Greenville are especially in demand.

 Employment Growth and Opportunities